 Wider Curriculum

-Year 6 will also be studying French, building up a basic vocabulary and essential conversation skills through singing and other interactive media.
-Pupils will have an opportunity to practice their pronunciation through speaking and listening activities.
+Year 6 will also be studying French, building up a basic vocabulary and essential conversation skills through the topics of ‘Let’s Visit a French Town’ and ‘Let’s Go Shopping’.

-We will also be spending some dedicated time on RSHE again—that’s ‘Relationship, Sex and Health Education’.
-We will explore body-image, feelings, and internet safety as well as revisiting and deepening our understanding of different forms of abuse.
+We will also be spending some dedicated time on RSHE ‘Relationship, Sex and Health Education’.
+We will explore self-talk, spots and sleep, cyberbullying and types of abuse.